 Plan your visit to the Hunter and other Australian & New Zealand wineries with Lonely Planet Food’s excellent guidebook.
 Click the link below to buy on Amazon (disclaimer, if you purchase I get a small commission at no extra cost to yourself)

 01. Piggs Peake Winery

 If you like big, powerful reds, and want to try a famed Hunter Valley Shiraz, then Piggs Peake is the place for you.
-Piggs Peake is an informal, creative winery, where experimenting and twisting the rules of winemaking is the norm.
+Piggs Peake is an informal, creative winery, easily one of the top Hunter Valley wineries, where experimenting and twisting the rules of winemaking is the norm.
 We were given a tasting by one of their enthusiastic and entertaining staff at the cellar door, who introduced us to raw, developing wines with tastes straight from the barrel.
 Some of their varietals are more expensive than other vineyards on this list, but they are indeed something special.
 We purchased bottle of the 2016 House of Bricks at $55, and can’t wait to open it.
 They have a cheaper table wine, a blend of whatever’s left, called ‘Swill’ that you can pick up, it’s delicious and a bargain.
 We ate at the Yellow Billy restaurant, where good quality meat and a custom-made fire pit takes centre stage.
 I highly recommend a visit to Piggs Peake, we’ll certainly be going back.

 If you’re after more recommendations check out Time Out’s best Hunter Valley wineries